mozilla/firefox-test-engineering/reference/css-style.rst

 projects moved toward `Stylus <http://learnboost.github.io/stylus/>`_ as an emerging contender under more active development (and also because Stylus has some extra features and shares some traits with Python).
-LESS has since resumed more active development, but in an effort to standardize across Mozilla webdev, we're making the call: it's Stylus for us.
+LESS has since resumed more active development, but in an effort to standardize across Mozilla, we're making the call: it's Stylus for us.

-New Mozilla webdev projects should use Stylus for CSS preprocessing (or stick with vanilla CSS).
+New web projects should use Stylus for CSS preprocessing (or stick with vanilla CSS).
 Sites currently using LESS should work toward converting to Stylus as soon as practically feasible (`tools can help
 <https://gist.github.com/cvan/5061790#file-less2stylus-js>`_).
 LESS isn't